-GameFAQs launched back in 1995, making it one of the oldest gaming-related websites to survive 20 years on the Internet.
-It started as a repository of user-written walkthroughs and FAQs for all kinds of games, but eventually expanded to include other aspects like reviews and forums.
+GameFAQs began in 1995, making it one of the oldest gaming-related sites on the web.
+It started as a repository of user-written walkthroughs and FAQs for all kinds of games, but eventually expanded to include other aspects like reviews and a forum.

 3. IGN Boards

 IGN publishes news, previews, and reviews on all the latest and greatest games, alongside a bit of comic and movie news too.
 It also has its own wiki where people can share walkthroughs and guides.

 IGN’s forum spans all kinds of topics beyond video games, including anime, sports, and current events.
 But gaming is its heart and soul, and there’s no shortage of discussions to take part in here.

 GameSpot is one of the premier resources for top-notch gaming news and reviews.
 The site has been around since 1996, which means there are lots of old posts on its forum.

 It still remains an active spot for gamers to chat, especially in the System Wars section for fans of a specific platform to battle it out amongst one another.